dxw/tech-team-rfcs/rfc-023-use-scripts-to-rule-them-all.md

 ## Proposal

-We SHOULD prefer the patterns in the [Scripts To Rule Them All](https://github.com/github/scripts-to-rule-them-all) repository for tasks which are covered by that pattern.

 An application SHOULD have a `script/bootstrap` script which fulfils the application's dependencies for the environment it is run in.